davidwichmann/davidwichmann.github.io/index.md

-Welcome to this website!
+Welcome to my website!
 There is not much on it.

 # PhD Thesis